How to Start a Tire Shop in 2026: Costs, Equipment & Profit Checklist

 2. Business Registration and Licensing

-Registering your business and obtaining the right permits can cost $500–$1,500.
+Registering your business and obtaining the right tire shop permits and licenses can cost $500–$1,500.
 Some areas may require special licenses for tire disposal or auto repair work.

 3. Insurance